whalderman/search-quality-rater-guidelines-tldr/docs/tldr/developers.md

-# Developer Takeaways 💻💾
+# Quality Rater Guidelines - Developer Takeaways

 Optimizations to make, tools/software to use

 ## Understanding Webpages and Websites

-Google will determine whether subdomains should be judged as completely separate websites, altering the affect of each backlink.
-This likely depends on the difference between the content on each subdomain, calculated using whatever text/content classification ML algorithm they've got.
+Google will almost always treat subdomains as completely separate websites.

+Every page on the website must be created with the intention of **helping users**.
+Building pages to take advantage of users (deceptive ad placement, crypto mining) will negatively affect the site's rank.